Which Schengen countries are reintroducing or maintaining border controls in 2026?

 A supervised and time-limited measure

-The Schengen Borders Code specifies that reintroducing border control must be a last resort measure used in exceptional circumstances.
+The Schengen Borders Code stipulates that reintroducing border control must be a last resort measure used in exceptional circumstances.

 Its scope and duration must be proportionate to the level of threat and restricted to what is absolutely necessary to contain it.
 If the threat persists, the measure can be extended following strict procedures but cannot be maintained longer than 2 years.